ibm-cloud-docs/databases-for-postgresql/howto-horizontal-scaling.md

 # Adding PostgreSQL Members
 {: #horizontal-scaling}

 It is possible to scale your {{site.data.keyword.databases-for-postgresql_full}} deployment horizontally by adding more members.
-If your deployment starts to strain or slow down, adding members increases capacity and reliability.
-When a member is added, {{site.data.keyword.databases-for-postgresql}} automatically balances the workload across all the members in your deployment.
+Adding members increases the reliability of deployment by spreading data across additional `Availability Zones` (where available) and allow for more reliably synchronous replication.
+Adding a new member does not spread loads nor help with capacity in your deployment.

 Horizontal scaling can only increase disk and memory allotments.
 Members cannot be scaled down.
 {: .note}